In short, yes, dogs can eat broccoli. If you give your dog broccoli, however, do so sparingly and with no added oils or seasonings.

 If you purée broccoli, or something like spinach or sweet potatoes, you can freeze the liquid in an ice tray or Kong to use later as a tasty, long-lasting treat for hot summer months.
 Broccoli can also be steamed, boiled, or sautéed with coconut oil.

 A little bit of coconut oil is beneficial for your dog.
-It has natural antiviral and antibacterial properties that prevent infection and disease as well as promote normal thyroid function, so coconut oil can be a nice addition to your pup’s broccoli snack.
+It has natural antiviral and antibacterial properties that prevent infection and promote energy, so coconut oil can be a nice addition to your pup’s broccoli snack.

 Don’t forget to allow the cooked broccoli to cool before feeding it to your pup.
 Also be sure to rinse the vegetables before preparing and feeding them to your dog (or yourself, for that matter).